 Another option would be using ‘real-life’ characters who have distinct reactions after distressing incidents in their lives — like celebrities or public figures who are well known for their responses after certain events happen.

-When you give your character agency, this means they have the power of self-direction which in turn will mean that readers find it easier to form attachment because their own lives are not so different from those characters who know what they want.
+When you give your character agency, this means they have the power of self-direction.
+The audience will find it easier to form an attachment because their own lives are not so different from those characters who know what they want.

-To write a likable character, it’s important to give enough weight to whether readers see themselves as capable of carrying out these actions.
+To write a likable character, it’s important to give enough weight to whether the audience see themselves as capable of carrying out these actions.
 In order for your character to seem real, they need some sense of being proactive rather than reactive.